Open-Source-Satellite/Mercury-GS/README.md

 Mercury GS includes other open source software, for licensing details, see [here](/licenses).

 ## Get Involved
-If you wish to get involved in the development of Mercury GS more directly, or any of our other developments at OSSAT, follow [this link](https://www.opensourcesatellite.org/register/) to register.
+If you wish to contribute directly to the development of Mercury GS, have a look at the existing Github issues and register here [this link](https://www.opensourcesatellite.org/register/).